Photo by Ivica Drusany/Shutterstock

 An alternative for the adventurous is to stay outside of the city; public transportation in Scotland is extensive and easy to use.
 You could even book a stay in Glasgow, Scotland’s other major city, which is only an hour’s high-speed train ride away.

 The Fringe now runs concurrently with the festival it was meant to be an alternative to, the Edinburgh International Festival.
-The Edinburgh Book Festival runs from August 10 to 26, as well.
+The Edinburgh Book Festival also takes place during the Fringe.

 As you might imagine, the festival takes over Edinburgh, a city of about 500,000 people.
 It’s inescapable in the heart of the city so there’s not much point in heading to the Royal Mile during the Fringe if you’re not excited about watching street performers (so many bagpipers!) and generally enjoying the cheerful buzz that takes over.